GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Data

 \subsubsection{Filtering out carb sizes}

-Oftentimes, patients intends to compensate for their high blood sugar levels with additional doses of food boluses instead of administering correction boluses.
-This scenario leads some secondary carb sizes in close vicinity of the primary one.
+Oftentimes, individuals with T1D intend to compensate for their high blood sugar levels with additional doses of food boluses instead of administering correction boluses.
+This scenario leads to some secondary carb sizes in close temporal proximity of the primary one.
 On those occasions, we take the carb size with maximum value into account and neglect the rest that fall within $\min(t_{meal},t_{fb})$ and $t_{max}$.